PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/pedestrian_attribute_recognition.en.md

 1.<b>Pipeline Integration</b>

 The pedestrian attribute recognition module can be integrated into the [Pedestrian Attribute Recognition Pipeline](../../../pipeline_usage/tutorials/cv_pipelines/pedestrian_attribute_recognition.en.md) of PaddleX.
 Simply replace the model path to update the pedestrian attribute recognition module of the relevant pipeline.
-In pipeline integration, you can use high-performance inference and service-oriented deployment to deploy your model.
+In pipeline integration, you can use high-performance inference and serving deployment to deploy your model.

 2.<b>Module Integration</b>